burnsr77/burnsr77.github.io/cv/index.md

 ## Community and Public Scholarship

+2015	Formatting and Sharing Your Syllabus with Markdown and Github.
+Invited workshop at Temple University, 10/30/2015.

 2014 Impact Evaluation Framework public portfolio, in partial fulfillment of graduate certificate in public scholarship.

 2013 Interview for the Digital Humanitarian Network, "Guidance for Collaborating with Formal Humanitarian Organizations." http://app.box.com/s/w25sqotkg4qc2f2ch1ii.